Bitcoin bridge

 The withdrawal process is initiated by the user with a withdrawal request on Alpen.
 The full withdrawal process has two stages, where the second can start only after the first ended:

-1. The user requests a withdrawal on Alpen and an operator is assigned to fulfill the request on bitcoin — the operator 'fronts' the user BTC out of the operator's own address with a Withdrawal Fulfillment Transaction (WFT).
+1. The user requests a withdrawal on Alpen and an operator is assigned to fulfill the request on bitcoin — the operator 'fronts' the user BTC out of the operator's own address with a Withdrawal Fulfillment Transaction.

 2. The assigned operator makes a Claim Transaction to the bridge to claim back the BTC corresponding to the Withdrawal Fulfillment Transaction.